python/mypy/README.md

 We don't have a mailing list; but we are always happy to answer your questions on [gitter chat](https://gitter.im/python/typing).
-If you are sure that you have found a bug, please search for the bug in our our issue trackers for a duplicate before filing up a new issue:
+If you are sure that you have found a bug, please search for the bug in our issue trackers for a duplicate before filing up a new issue:

 - [mypy tracker](https://github.com/python/mypy/issues)